Fact checked

 Your will is the roadmap to help guide your executor to settle your affairs on your behalf.

 It will be the job of the executor named in your will to distribute your assets as requested, which could include transferring ownership, paying off your debts, filing income tax returns, and distributing any remaining assets according to the terms of the will.
 Sometimes an executor is referred to as your personal representative.
-The executor is also responsible for following your wishes with regards to the disposal of your remains and your funeral planning.
-If you have specific wishes concerns your disposal, it is important that you appoint an executor who you can trust to fulfill your wishes.

-You want to have a living will - which is a document that captures your wishes and preferences for medical and personal care in the event that you’re unable to advocate for yourself.
+You may also want to have a living will - which is a document that captures your wishes and preferences for medical and personal care in the event that you’re unable to advocate for yourself.
 Please note: last wills and testaments are different than living wills.

 Where Should I Store My Will?